 - Yara loves running, to swim, and biking.

 - Yara loves running, swimming, and biking.

-Was the second sentence a smoother read than the first?
-The second sentence uses parallelism—all three verbs are gerunds—whereas in the first sentence two are gerunds and one is an infinitive.
+Was the second sentence easier to comprehend than the first?
+The second sentence uses parallelism—all three verbs are gerunds, whereas in the first sentence two are gerunds and one is an infinitive.
 While the first sentence is technically correct, it’s easy to trip up over the mismatching items.
 The application of parallelism improves writing style and readability, and it makes sentences easier to process.

 Compare the following examples:

 - Lacking parallelism: “She likes cooking, jogging, and to read.”

 - Parallel: “She likes cooking, jogging, and reading.”

 - Parallel: “She likes to cook, jog, and read.”